 Hair extensions won't blend in.

 Another common misconception is that the hair extensions won’t blend in—we've all seen images on the internet of some questionable blends, and trust us, we were just as perplexed as you.
-Here's the thing: if you choose the right set of hair extensions for your hair type, and practice clipping them in - the extensions will blend in seamlessly with your hair.
+Here's the thing: if you choose the right set of hair extensions for your hair type, and practice clipping them in and styling them, the extensions will blend in seamlessly with your hair.
 While there is a learning curve when it comes to clipping and styling hair extensions yourself there are many resources on our YouTube channel to help you achieve the hair of your dreams right at home.

 The reason why some hair extensions end up with a...not so satisfactory blend, is due to choosing the wrong weight or type of extensions for your hair type.
 Luxy Hair extensions are available in a Classic style with a fabric stitched based, in three different weights.
-The 120g sets are designed for those who have thin hair and not a lot of it.
-The 160g sets are designed for those who have an average amount of hair, but are looking to add more length and volume while still maintaining a natural look.
-The 220g sets are designed for those who have thick hair, a lot of hair, blunt haircuts or short hair.
+The 120g sets are designed for those who have thin hair, while the 160g sets are designed for those who have an average amount of hair and are looking to add more length and volume while still maintaining a natural look.
+Finally, the 220g sets are designed for those who have thick hair, a lot of hair, blunt haircuts or short hair.

-It’s really important to choose the set according to your hair for an ideal and seamless blend, because that way - nobody will be able to tell that you’re wearing extensions!
+It is important to choose your set of hair extensions according to your hair type for an ideal and seamless blend.

 Hair Extensions Myth #3: